dwyl/learn-nightwatch/README.md

 - npm run test:unit; npm run test:e2e
 ```
 You can see the working code [here](https://github.com/ritz078/embed.js/pull/228/files) and the corresponding test on travis [here](https://travis-ci.org/ritz078/embed.js/builds/211089816)

+**Note-1**: Tests on the PRs of _forked repos_ will fail as the secured environment variables are not accessible to them on travis.
+You will recieve authentication error in that case.

+**Note-2**: Running tests on IE still seems tricky.
+Will have to explore more.
+Any help is appreciated.

+**Note-3**: If you are recieving timeout error, maybe you are running tests on many devices.
+Try to adjust the time or decrease the number of devices.

 #### Running your Nightwatch tests on CircleCi.